minto4644/Sertis_Interview/README.md

 ## Further Improvements
 - Exploring solution approach 2 .
-I didn't try to train from scratch for orientation classification model.
+I didn't try to train from scratch for orientation classification model due to less time.
 [RotNet](https://github.com/d4nst/RotNet) could be used to train the model from scratch.
 - Compiling dlib with GPU significantly decreases inference time
--